tclark/op-papers/README.md

 others, although for at least the time being I'm making no effort to generalise them for use outside my own programme.
 I may do so in the future if demand warrants it.

+I recommend that you take note of the dates in the commit logs.
+Some of these materials are for course I'm actively teaching and will be reasonably accurate and up to date.
+Some of the materials are for courses I have not taught in years, and even I don't really know what state they're in.

 Teaching documents in this repository are offered under a Creative Commons Attribution 4.0 International (http://creativecommons.org/licenses/by/4.0/)